 Wild fruits and nuts are nature's produce section ready and waiting for us to fill our shopping bags for FREE!
 There is no check out line to wait in and all is open for the taking on wild and public lands.

 Wild fruits and nuts are nature's gifts waiting to be harvested.
-I simply adore those moments on a hike when I come across food growing off a tree or vine... the garden of eden seems to come to life!
+I simply adore those moments on a hike when I come across food growing off a tree or vine... the garden of Eden seems to come to life!

 In tropical climates wild fruits and nuts are abundantly growing everywhere like weeds, you can't stop them if you tried.
-Lots of nuts and lots of fruit, massive, ripe and incredible tasting!

-Wild Fruits and Nuts:
+Top Favorite Wild Fruits and Nuts

 Walnuts

-Both english and black walnuts grow wild all over the hills of California.
+Both English and black walnuts grow wild all over the hills of California.
 Once they take root in the ground they grow into mighty, strong trees that produce year after year.

 We discuss the store bought variety on our nuts and seeds page.
 But really, nothing quite compares to harvesting your own from a wild meadow location with singing birds and wildlife.

 They have a husk you peel off to get to the nut.
-The black walnuts have a husk that is stains your hands so beware.
+The black walnuts have a husk that is stains your hands, so beware.
 They are usually abundant in early to late fall.

 Wild Apples